dreadflopp/dreads_modlist_patches/README.md

 1. The last prompt will ask if MO can handle .NXM links from the browser.
 Allow it to do so.
 1. MO2 is now set up and ready to use.

-### Create mod listings for SSEEdit
+### Create mod listings for output data

-To prevent backup and cache files from SSEEdit ending up in the overwrite folder, mixing with other files you might want to keep track of, it is advised to create two empty mod listingss in MO2 for these two types of files:
+To prevent output ending up in the overwrite folder, mixing with other files you might want to keep track of, it is advised to create empty mod listings in MO2 for these types of files.

+Create a seperator to keep things tidy:

 1. Right click in the mods section of Mod Organizer 2.
+1. Select *All Mods/Create Seperator*.
+1. Name the seperator *Output Data*.

+Create the output data folders:

+1. Right click in the mods section of Mod Organizer 2.
 1. Select *All Mods/Create empty mod*.
-1. Name the mod *SSEEdit Cache*.
+1. Name the mod.

-1. Repeat the above steps to create another empty mod but name it *SSEEdit Backups* instead.
+Repeat the steps, creating the following mod listings:

+* SSEEdit Cache
+* SSEEdit Backups
+* BodySlide _Output
+* Nemesis_Output
+* Unlimited_Bookshelves_Patch_Generator_Output
+* xLODGen_Output
+* TextGen_Output
+* DynDOLOD_Output
+* Occlusion_Data

+Some tools can be set to output data to these mod listings while other tools ouput data will have to be manually moved after each run.

 ### Adding executables